-Garmin Enduro vs Garmin Fenix 6: the ultimate battle of big-ticket, big-screen, big-everything running watches from Garmin.
+Garmin Enduro vs Garmin Fenix 6: the ultimate battle of big-ticket, big-screen, big-everything multisport watches from Garmin.

-As a side note, if you are looking for the best running watch from Garmin that doesn't cost the earth, we would recommend the high-end Garmin Forerunner 945 or the mid-range Garmin Forerunner 245.
+Looking for the best running watch from Garmin that doesn't cost the earth?
+We recommend the high-end Garmin Forerunner 945 or the mid-range Garmin Forerunner 245.
 For triathletes, the Garmin Forerunner 745 has all the features an athlete might need for a sub-£500/$500 price tag.

-The Garmin Fenix 6 has offline TOPO maps and point-of-interest navigation feature, capable of storing offline music (it has 32GB of memory as opposed to the Enduro's 64MB) and supports WiFi connection for quicker updates.
-To further reinforce the multisport-cum-adventure watch nature of the Fenix 6, it has hiking, golfing and ski-resort maps on the watch too, something the trail-running specialist Enduro lacks.
+The Garmin Fenix 6 has offline TOPO maps and point-of-interest navigation, can store offline music (it has 32GB of memory as opposed to the Enduro's 64MB) and supports a WiFi connection for quicker updates.
+To further reinforce the multisport-cum-adventure watch nature of the Fenix 6, it has hiking, golfing, and ski-resort maps on the watch, too, something the trail-running specialist Enduro lacks.

 The Garmin Fenix 6 has no fewer than 29 different versions, including the Fenix 6S (42 mm case), the Fenix 6 (47 mm case) and Fenix 6X models (51 mm case).
-All three versions can be bought with or without 'premium features' which include Trendline Popularity Routing, PacePro, ski maps and the ability to preload music.
-All three version are available in 'Standard', 'Sapphire' and 'Solar' versions, where Sapphire editions feature a scratch-resistant sapphire lens and the Solar editions have Power Glass lenses that turn sunlight into energy so your battery life is extended.
-There really is a Fenix 6 model for everyone.
+All three versions can be bought with or without 'premium features', which include Trendline Popularity Routing, PacePro, ski maps and the ability to preload music.
+All three versions are available in 'Standard', 'Sapphire' and 'Solar' versions, where Sapphire editions feature a scratch-resistant sapphire lens.
+The Solar editions have Power Glass lenses that turn sunlight into energy, so your battery life is extended.
+There is a Fenix 6 model for everyone.

 The user interface and the navigation are essentially the same on both watches.
 This includes a five-button layout and a customisable widget-view menu on the watch.

-So it's refreshing by Garmin standards, that the Enduro is only available in a mere two different versions.
-You can either get the watch with stainless steel or Diamond-Like Carbon (DLC) coated titanium bezel.
-Under the hood, both versions are essentially the same but the DLC coated titanium version is slightly lighter than the stainless steel variety (titanium: 52 grams, stainless steel: 66 grams, both case-only weight).
+So it's refreshing by Garmin standards that the Enduro is only available in a mere two different versions.
+You can get the watch with stainless steel, or Diamond-Like Carbon (DLC) coated titanium bezel.
+Under the hood, both versions are essentially the same, but the DLC coated titanium version is slightly lighter than the stainless steel variety (titanium: 52 grams, stainless steel: 66 grams, both case-only weight).

-The Enduro sports an 'ultra lightweight elastic nylon hook and loop' strap which provides a better fit than standard silicone straps.
-Given the size of the watch, it's great that the strap hasn't got 'stops' and can be adjusted infinitely so it hugs the wrist better.
-The Enduro also features solar charging thanks to the Power Glass lens which further extends the battery life, as long as you exposure the watch to adequate amount of sunlight.
+The Enduro sports an "ultra-lightweight elastic nylon hook and loop" strap, which is said to provide a better fit than standard silicone straps.
+Given the watch's size, it's great that the strap hasn't got 'stops' and can be adjusted precisely to any wrist size, so it hugs the wrist better.
+The Enduro features solar charging, extending battery life further as long as you expose the watch to adequate sunlight.

 The Garmin Enduro's battery life is just unbelievable.
 It will function between two charges for up to 50 days (65 days with solar) in 'smartwatch mode' (with GPS turned off), up to 130 days (1 year with solar) in Battery Saver Mode, up to 70 hours (80 hours with solar) in GPS mode (e.g. tracking outdoor runs), up to 200 hours (300 hours with solar) in Max Battery GPS Mode and finally, up to 65 days (95 days with solar) in Expedition GPS Activity Mode.

-These numbers are absolute bonkers for a running watch with such a huge screen like the Enduro has.
-The Suunto 9 used to be the gold standard when it comes to long battery life with its 'Ultra mode', although that mode turns off every single sensor apart from the GPS, while the Enduro will track HR etc. in GPS mode.
+These numbers are bonkers for a running watch with such a massive screen as the Enduro has.
+The Suunto 9 used to be the gold standard for extended battery life with its 'Ultra mode', although that mode turns off every sensor apart from the GPS, while the Enduro will track HR etc., in GPS mode.

-The Garmin Fenix 6 also has great battery life but the numbers are definitely not as impressive as the Enduro's.
+The Garmin Fenix 6 has excellent battery life, but the numbers are not as impressive as the Enduro's.
 Up to 14 days in 'smartwatch mode', up to 48 days in Battery Saver Mode, up to 36 hours in GPS mode, up to 72 hours in Max Battery GPS Mode and up to 28 days in Expedition GPS Activity Mode.
-The Fenix 6 also has 'GPS and music' battery life which is a measly 10 hours but this uses all the sensors plus the Bluetooth so you can listen to your music directly from the watch.
+The Fenix 6 also has a 'GPS and music' battery life which is a measly 10 hours, but this uses all the sensors plus the Bluetooth to listen to your music directly from the watch.

-Garmin's Elevate sensor is especially accurate in higher heart rate zones but it is worth mentioning that the algorithm might overestimate heart rates in lower heart rate zones.
-The watches will also track location more accurately when you move faster (e.g. run as opposed to walking).
-Garmins are sports watches and the algorithm is tailored to be as accurate as possible for higher intensity activities.
+Garmin's Elevate sensor is exceptionally accurate in higher heart rate zones, but it is worth mentioning that the algorithm might overestimate heart rates in lower heart rate zones.
+The watches will also track location more accurately when you move faster (e.g. run instead of walking).
+Garmins are sports watches, and the algorithm is tailored to be as accurate as possible for higher intensity activities.

-Garmin Enduro vs Garmin Fenix 6: pricing and availability
+Garmin Enduro vs Garmin Fenix 6: Price and availability